kevinlang/catalog/README.md

 This markdown *document* has TOML frontmatter!
 ```

 TOML frontmatter is processed by the `Toml` libary.
 You can customize the TOML processing by providing
-the `:toml_options` in your macro call.
+`:toml_options` in your macro call, which will be passed along to `Toml.decode!/1`.

 ### Elixir frontmatter